adestefa/textTREK/README.md

 # Prolouge

 Your name is Dr. Walter Landen.
-You are part of a rescue expedition to an uncharted island.
-Until five years ago, no one knew it existed.
+You are part of a rescue expedition to an uncharted island, which until five years ago, no one knew it existed.
 A rather large block of land in the South Pacific, two thousand-six hundred miles west from Mexico's coast.

 It was discovered by your colleague James Waters, who was a bit of a celebrity in the archaeology community for discovering the island, until he went missing.